-De Graff is a blue-collar town, with 40.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in De Graff, you'll notice that it is more blue-collar than most other communities in America.
+40.12% of De Graff’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, De Graff is a village of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in De Graff who work in community and social services (12.76%), teaching (11.04%), and management occupations (5.64%).

 A relatively large number of people in De Graff telecommute to their jobs.
 Overall, about 8.31% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.